ChrstphrHll/npc_gen/students/Giacomo Edraele.md

 year: 2
 guild: Treskal
 partyID: 3
+tags:
+- Human
+- Druid
+- Diplomacy
+- 2nd
+- Treskal
 ---
 # Giacomo Edraele
 ---
 ### Description
 - 2nd year Human Druid in Treskal
-- curly lighter blonde hair that's kept back by a green headband, Brown eyes, and Light Tan skin
+- curly lighter blonde hair that's kept back by a green headband, Green eyes, and Light Tan skin
 - Is Communicative and Ungrateful, and has Exceptionalism as their ideal

 ### Organizations